 4. >

-The top plan, Business, includes 200 GB of SSD storage, unlimited bandwidth allowance, and unlimited databases.
 You’ll also get a free domain, free SSL, and free daily backups.
-Unless you are on an extremely tight budget, this plan is my recommended pick for a good balance of features and pricing.
+Unless you’re on an extremely tight budget, this plan is my recommended pick for a good balance of features and pricing.

 2. Features